-Even with these great victories, however, we did see several attacks that further chip away at women’s access to reproductive health care including:
+Even with these victories, we fought a number of attempts to further chip away at women’s access to reproductive health care.

 All of these amendments are a part of our opposition’s "incremental approach” to outlaw abortion, and while they did not outright ban any procedure in the state, all amendments were designed to harass abortion providers, and make services more difficult and expensive for women.

-NARAL Pro-Choice Minnesota worked tirelessly at the Capitol to prevent these amendments from making it onto the final versions of the Health Insurance Exchange, HHS omnibus and the Market Rules bills, and fought all other attempts to limit a woman’s ability to make health care decisions that are best for herself, her situation, and her family.
+NARAL Pro-Choice Minnesota works tirelessly at the Capitol to prevent these amendments from making it into the final versions of the bills, and fights all attempts to limit a woman’s ability to make health care decisions that are best for herself, her situation, and her family.

 To learn more:

 How did your legislators vote on these bills?
-Click here for NARAL Pro-Choice Minnesota's 2013 Legislative Scorecard.
+Click HERE for the 2014 Legislative Scorecard

 - Find out if your legislators are pro-choice.